flowimmersive/chromium-vrwebgl/README.md

 The final APK will be built in the folder `~/chromium/src/out/vrwebgl_57.0.2987.5_oculus/out/apks`.

 **NOTE:** It is important to note that this tutorial assumes the Oculus version of VRWebGL but there is also a Google VR version available in a different branch.
 Maybe some day these 2 branches will be merged into one.

+# <a name="how_to_work_on_this_repo"></a>How to work on this repou ca

+Some tips on how to efficiently work on this repo.

+If you have followed all the steps above to build your own version of Chromium with vrwebgl, you will notice that there are 2 remotes:
+1. The Chromium original remote.
+2. The remote that points to this repo.
+If you used the name in the tutorial above, vrwebgl will be your remote name.
+This is not a big of a problem as long as you understand what you are doing.
+The good news is that you won't be able to push to the chromium original remote (as long as you are not a Chromium committer, but in that case is very unlikely you are using this repo :)).
+* DO NOT USE THE MASTER BRANCH: The master branch is the Chromium master branch at the time this repo was forked (or as it is if a new merge has been done).
+* Use the vrwebgl_TAG_PLATFORM as your master branch (for example vrwebgl_57.0.2987.5_oculus): It is not orthodox but this is an experimental build on top of Chromium and the tag is based on is important.
+I would recommend to use the tag to be aware of what tag you are working on as new rebased might happen to newer tags in the future.
+* Create branches to work on your features with the name of the branch as a prefix.
+For example: vrwebgl_TAG_PLATFORM_BRANCH - vrwebgl_57.0.2987.5_oculus_my_new_feature.
+Rebase from the main branch as needed and merge when done as usual (only that remember that the main branch is not master).
+* If you want to update to a newer tag, fetch the original chromium repo remote and checkout a new branch while on the main branch wollowing the naming convention in this tutorial: `git checkout -b vrwebgl_NEWTAG_PLATFORM`.
+For example: `git checkout -b vrwebgl_60.0.1234.5_oculus`.
+Then rebase to the new tag: `git rebase TAG`.
+For example: `git rebase 60.0.1234.5`
+* Remember to specify the remote in your command that have to do with the remote: get push, git fetch, ...
+For example, push to the remote that points to this repo (if you followed the tutorial you may have used the name vrwebgl): `git push vrwebgl vrwbegl_TAG_PLATFORM_BRANCH` for example: `git push vrwebgl vrwebgl_57.0.2987.5_oculus_my_new_feature`.